vargacypher/aisuite/README.md

 For more examples, check out the `examples` directory where you will find several notebooks that you can run to experiment with the interface.

-## License

-aisuite is released under the MIT License.
-You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

-## Contributing

-If you would like to contribute, please read our [Contributing Guide](https://github.com/andrewyng/aisuite/blob/main/CONTRIBUTING.md) and join our [Discord](https://discord.gg/T6Nvn8ExSb) server!

 ## Adding support for a provider

 We have made easy for a provider or volunteer to add support for a new platform.